 5. Interest Income – money earned when you lend money to others.
 This includes money loaned to family and friends with interest or money deposited in an interest-bearing savings account.

 6. Dividend Income – is a result of your investments in companies as a shareholder.
-Dividends are paid by public companies as a share of profits to their shareholders.
+Public companies pay dividends as a share of profits to their shareholders.
 You can invest in companies that consistently pay dividends.

 7. Capital Gains – money made when you sell your assets.
-Whenever you sell any assets that have appreciated in value, you have capital gains.
+Whenever you sell any assets that you have appreciated, you have capital gains.
 This includes the sale of stocks that have risen in value or homes that have appreciated.